From Image to Video, what do we need in multimodal LLMs?: Methodology

-We have discovered in our experiments that finetuning on the parameters of the Image LLM alignment Module yields competitive performance in understanding temporal information.
-This can be interpreted as the Image LLM having already conducted a significant amount of alignment work, and that additional modeling of temporal information requires only simple finetuning.

-Therefore, we choose to integrate the Temporal Module with the base parameters of the Image LLM's alignment Module.
-Building on this integration, we proceed to update the parameters individually for aligning with the Spatial features, ensuring a more logical and fluent enhancement of the model's capabilities.
+We find that fine-tuning the Image LLM alignment module on temporal information yields competitive performance, as the pre-trained model already captures substantial alignment.
+Thus, we integrate the Temporal Module with the base parameters of the Image LLM alignment module and fine-tune only the parameters of the temporal module, ensuring a smooth enhancement of model capabilities.